Football header drill: Improve your technique with this game

 Setup

 This exercise is designed as a competition between teams, but you can execute variations with as few as two players.
 So, you wouldn’t need much space.
-Nevertheless, this post describes a two-teams header game.
-Therefore, you will need at least half of a football pitch and two groups of at least four players each to keep momentum during the game.
+Nevertheless, this post describes a header game between two teams.
+Therefore, you will need at least half of a football pitch and two teams of four players to keep momentum during the game.

 This drill is not only a header game but will also help execute throw-ins.
 So, ideally, the players setting the balls for headers should be the same players designated to conduct throw-ins during a game (usually your fullbacks).